Engineer1999/CSP520-Computer-Vision/Assignment 2 & 3/Bhumiti - Assignment 2 & 3/Readme.md

  ###  Classification using SVM (Support Vector Machine)

 After completing a second stage (feature extraction), For classification we used Multiclass SVM.
 We trained every images from the dataset and for testing , we captured images by live streaming. after that for classification  we used sklearn's multiclass classifier - OneVsOneClassifier and  RestClassifier .
-At last we are plotting confusion matrix and accuracy curve , ROC CUrve
+At last we are plotting confusion matrix and accuracy curve , ROC Curve.

 ## Results